Murder of Amore Wiggins: Identification

 In January 2022, Opelika Jane Doe's remains were sent to Othram's laboratory in The Woodlands, Texas.
 A DNA extract from the remains was used to build a comprehensive genealogical profile, which was uploaded to a genealogical database.
 The Opelika Police Department retained Barbara Rae-Venter, known for helping police investigators identify the Golden State Killer, to produce investigative leads which were returned to Opelika Police Department.

-In January 2023, Othram confirmed that Opelika Jane Doe has been identified as Amore Joveah Wiggins.
+In October 2022, Othram confirmed that Opelika Jane Doe has been identified as Amore Joveah Wiggins.
 50-year-old Lamar Vickerstaff was identified as Amore's father in October 2022.
 He was born and raised in Opelika, Alabama, before he enlisted in the US Navy.
-He also spent time in Norfolk, Virginia, Honolulu, Hawaii, and Jacksonville, Florida.
+He also spent time in Norfolk, Virginia; Honolulu, Hawaii; and Jacksonville, Florida.

-In December 2022, Opelika detectives traveled to Mayport Naval Station in Jacksonville where he was stationed at the time to notify him of his daughter's death.
+In December 2022, Opelika detectives traveled to Mayport Naval Station in Jacksonville where Vickerstaff was stationed at the time to notify him of his daughter's death.
 Vickerstaff did not provide any information to authorities regarding his daughter's identity.
-Vickerstaff's wife, Ruth, to whom he was married since May 2006, told detectives that she did not know who Vickerstaff's daughter was or who was her mother.
+Vickerstaff's wife, Ruth, to whom he had been married since May 2006, told detectives that she did not know who Vickerstaff's daughter was or who was her mother.

 Rae-Venter identified the biological mother to be Sherry Wiggins, who resided in Maryland.
 In December 2022, aged 37, she confirmed she was the biological mother of Amore.
-Wiggins was a native of Norfolk, and provided documentation showing that the Vickerstaffs obtained legal and physical custody of her daughter in 2009.
+Sherry Wiggins was a native of Norfolk, and provided documentation showing that the Vickerstaffs obtained legal and physical custody of her daughter in 2009.
 At that time, her visitation with Amore was suspended.
 She also provided documents showing that she had continuously paid child support to Vickerstaff since 2009.

-Arrests
+Amore Wiggins's funeral was held on February 25, 2023, in Norfolk, Virginia.

+Arrests of Lamar and Ruth Vickerstaff

 On January 17, 2023, the Vickerstaffs were arrested in Jacksonville, Florida.
-Vickerstaff was charged with felony murder and his wife was arrested for failure to report a missing child.
-They are currently being held at the Jacksonville Sheriff's Office pending extradition to Lee County, Alabama.
+Lamar Vickerstaff was charged with felony murder and failure to report a missing child, and his wife Ruth was charged with the latter.
+They were held at the Jacksonville Sheriff's Office until their extradition to Lee County, Alabama.